About Sandhu Bhamra

 (pronounced Sun-dhOO BHaa-M-Raa)

-I am a Canadian journalist with transnational experience.
-An award-winning broadcaster, I have reported across major media platforms – print, television and web for over 15 years.
+I am a Canadian journalist-turned-blogger and academic with transnational experience.
+An award-winning broadcaster, I have reported across major media platforms – print, television and web for over 20 years.
 Please visit my website to know more about me and/or to look at my past work.

 The blog story: